natnael121/car2/TELEGRAM_SETUP.md

 3. **Vehicle Promotion**:
    - Open any vehicle details page
-   - Click the "Promote to Channel" button
+   - Click the "Promote to Channel" button (blue button below Trade In and Test Drive)
    - The vehicle should be posted to your Telegram channel/group

 ## Notification Message Format